Frequently Asked Questions

 5. May non-majors participate in the department, academically and extra-curricularly?
 Please explain.

 Yes.
-Non-majors are allowed to fulfill various Liberal Education requirements with certain theatre classes, as well as participate on stage and off in the 5 annual theatre productions.
+Non-majors can to fulfill various Liberal Education requirements with certain theatre classes, and we encourage non-major participation on stage and off in the 5 annual theatre productions.

 6. What internship opportunities are available for students?

 Many of our students complete internships at local semi-professional and professional theatre companies.
 Our resident technical director, Spencer Brown, also provides them with technical work for paid opportunities at a semi-professional company that he is also employed with.
-Additionally, faculty member Jared Larkin is also the owner and creator of another Semi-professional theatre company in the area that students are provided with work through.
+Additionally, faculty member Jared Larkin is also the owner and creator of Pinnacle Acting Company, a Semi-professional theatre company in the area that provides students with theatre opportunities.

 7. Does the department employ a student evaluation system such as juries or barriers?